tbfe-de/viva-tcl/emb_tcl/README.md

 change.
 (Last not least, the examples are rather meant as "proof of concept", but written clean enough to base a product solution on them, besides just drawing on the idea.)

-To try the demons without a real deivce driver representing a ADC or DAC via such pseudo-files, just create two named pipes:
+To try the demons without a real device driver representing a ADC or DAC via such pseudo-files, just create two named pipes:
 ```
 mkfifo dac_value